thorpej/nabu-figforth/nabu-comms.md

       This is a name change only; the semantics of these message are identical to previous versions.
     * Use the term "file descriptor" rather than "storage slot".
+    * Addition of FILE-READ and FILE-WRITE.
 * Version 0.0 - Initial version

 ## Request messages

 ### STORAGE-OPEN

-Open a URL and assign a storage index to it.
+Open a URL and assign a file descriptor to it.
 The URL can be relative or a file URL to open a local file.
 Network adapters may implement additional, nonstandard URL schemes.
 Relative URLs are interpreted as files.
 The flags field can be used to pass additional information to the storage handler.
 The meaning of the flags is not specified in the protocol itself.

-The network adapter will attempt to use the storage slot specified by the caller unless the caller specifies 0xff, in which case the network adapter will attempt to allocate a storage slot.
-If the requested slot is already in-use by another storage object, the STORAGE-OPEN request MUST fail.
+The network adapter will attempt to use the file descriptor specified by the caller unless the caller specifies 0xff, in which case the network adapter will attempt to allocate a file descriptor.
+If the file descriptor is already in-use by another storage object, the STORAGE-OPEN request MUST fail.

+Each file descriptor shall have an associated file cursor to be used with sequential read (FILE-READ) and write (FILE-WRITE) operations.
+This cursor MUST be updated whenever data is read from or written to the underlying storage object.
+This cursor is unaffected by the positional read (FILE-PREAD) and write (FILE-PWRITE) operations.
+The initial value of the file cursor MUST be zero.

 | Name       | Type  | Notes                                                                      |
 |------------|-------|----------------------------------------------------------------------------|